kimjoar/writings/understanding-backbone.md

  var NewStatusView = Backbone.View.extend({
 +    events: {
-+        "submit form": "addStatus"
++        'submit form': 'addStatus'
 +    },
 +
      initialize: function(options) {
-         this.collection.on("add", this.clearInput, this);
+         this.collection.on('add', this.clearInput, this);
 -
 -        var add = $.proxy(this.addStatus, this);
 -        this.$('form').submit(add);